chandrasekarb/Comment-feature-for-blogs-frontend/README.md

 # Comment-feature-for-blogs-frontend

 In the project involves building a comments feature for a blog system.
-Task has to be done with React Js, Node JS and Apache Solr DB.
+This project done with React Js, Node Js and Apache Solr DB.

 This will looks like the Reddit platform.